Al Sims

 Allan Eugene Sims (born April 18, 1953) is a Canadian former professional hockey player and head coach in the National Hockey League (NHL).
 He played ten seasons in the NHL between 1973 and 1983 with the Boston Bruins, Hartford Whalers, Los Angeles Kings.
 He featured in three Stanley Cup Finals with the Bruins (1974, 1977, 1978).

 After retiring he turned to coaching, and remained in this role from 1988 to 2016 in various minor leagues.
 Sims also served as the head coach of the San Jose Sharks in the NHL during the 1996-97 season.

 Playing career

-In 1972, Sims was the first-round (and first-ever) draft pick of the New York Raiders of the World Hockey Association, but chose to sign with the Boston Bruins who had drafted him in the third round.
+In 1972, Sims was the second-round (and first-ever) draft pick of the New York Raiders of the World Hockey Association, but chose to sign with the Boston Bruins who had drafted him in the third round.
 At Cornwall, Ontario, in Junior Hockey he had played with Bob Murray, a rushing defenceman.
 When he played for Boston he was paired for two years with the greatest rushing defenceman of all time, Bobby Orr.
 He played for Boston and its American Hockey League affiliate for six seasons, and then for the Hartford Whalers for the next two.